shakes76/PatternAnalysis-2023/recognition/README.md

-# Detect lesions within the ISIC data set with the Mask RCNN (topic 3)
+# .
+Segment the ISIC 2017/8 data set with the Improved UNet (topic 1)

 Tasks include: